Ashutoshrx/FeedBack-App/README.md

 # FeedBack-App

+  ##  For creating a new React project.
      npx create-react-app feedback-app --use-npm
-    For creating a new React project.

-  ## npm start
-    Starts the development server.
+  ## Starts the development server.

-  ## npm run build
+     npm start

-    Bundles the app into static files for production.
+  ## Bundles the app into static files for production.

-  ## npm test
+     npm run build

-    Starts the test runner.
+  ##  Starts the test runner.

-  ## npm run eject
+     npm test

-    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+ ##   Removes this tool and copies build dependencies, configuration files
+ ##     and scripts into the app directory.
 If you do this, you can’t go back!
+     npm run eject

 I suggest that you begin by typing:

      cd feedback-app
      npm start

-Happy hacking!
+# Happy hacking!